 Australian implementation occurred in 1997 with ICD-10 being used for reporting mortality data, and in 1998 using an Australian modification for morbidity coding.

-The process to update the classification to the eleventh revision (ICD-11) was initiated by WHO in 2007.
-The design of ICD-11 has a Foundation component of clinical terms which can be expressed in tabular lists according to the expected use.
-The main tabular list for ICD-11 which is most like the ICD-10 was designed to collect data on disease and causes of death and is called ICD-11 for Mortality and Morbidity Statistics (ICD-11 MMS).
-Other tabular lists will be created for other uses such as those for Primary Care, Quality and Safety and special clinical groups such as Dermatological Diseases, Neurology and Ophthalmology.
+The process to update the classification to the eleventh revision (ICD-11) was commenced by the WHO in 2007.
+The design of ICD-11 includes a Foundation component of clinical terms which can be utilised in Tabular Lists according to the expected use case.
+The Tabular List for ICD-11 which is most like the ICD-10 was designed to collect data on diseases and causes of death and is the ICD-11 for Mortality and Morbidity Statistics (known as the ICD-11 MMS).
+Other Tabular Lists will be created for other use cases such as Primary Care, Quality and Safety and special clinical groups such as Dermatological Diseases, Neurology and Ophthalmology.

 The AIHW has been leading implementation activities in Australia since the revision was announced in 2007.

 The ICD-11 newsletters give you the latest information about national and international health classification activities.
 These updates are intended to be produced twice a year and will have a focus on activities related to the WHO-FIC reference classifications with a primary focus on ICD-11, with some ICF and ICHI content as well.
 This is part of the developing communications and education strategies to keep people informed as we work toward a decision on Australia’s approach to ICD-11.

 The AIHW is now publishing a stakeholder information update document on a six-monthly basis.

 Australian ICD-11 Task Force (AITF)